 KS depends on parents, relatives, and community volunteers to enhance its curriculum and to make such things as field trips and special activities possible.
-In order to provide the safest environment for students and volunteers, KS requires every volunteer who will be in direct contact with students for an extended period, and/or on a regular basis, to complete a volunteer application form available through our Campus Volunteer Coordinator at (808) 573-7107.
+In order to provide the safest environment for students and volunteers, KS requires volunteers to complete a volunteer application form as required under KS procedure.
+The application is available through our Campus Volunteer Coordinator at (808) 573-7107.